How to Wash & Take Care of Your Makeup Brushes

 It is recommended these are washed as little as possible, 3 to 4 times a year would be more than enough depending on usage.

-2. Mix water and soap/shampoo in the ball, and gently wash the bristle up to the ferrule.
+2. Dilute the neutral detergent in a bowl of water.
+For big powder brushes, soak the bristles using running water.
+Wash the bristles of your brushes up to the ferrule by swishing the brush in circular motions.
 This can also be done on the palm of your hand.
 Try not to get the handle or ferrule wet too much, as it is not good for some brush that’s made of wood.

 Storing Makeup Brushes